Marina Arrate

-Marina Arrate Palma (Osorno, February 14, 1957) is a Chilean poet and clinic psychologist.
+Marina Arrate Palma (Osorno, February 14, 1957) is a Chilean poet and clinical psychologist.

+Biography

-She studied psychology at the Pontifical Catholic University of Chile and a master at the University of Concepción.
+Arrate studied psychology at the Pontifical Catholic University of Chile, and completed a masters degree at the University of Concepción.

-She started publishing in 1985 in LAR publications before going back to Santiago where she founded the publishing house Libros de la Elipse.
-She has also been a teacher and a professor in several centres such as the Metropolitan University of Technology or the Gender and Culture Centre in Latin America (CEGECAL) within the University of Chile.
+She started publishing in 1985 in with LAR publications, before returning to Santiago where she founded the publishing house Libros de la Elipse.
+She has also been a teacher and a professor in several institutes, such as the Metropolitan University of Technology and the Gender and Culture Centre in Latin America (CEGECAL) within the University of Chile.